 The price for the rental of a brown bear observation hide is 150 euro per day.
 The hide is for 4 people.

 The price includes a return (two-way) transfer from Devin to the hide and back, the rental of the hide and an English-speaking local guide.
 More information about The brown bear photo hide rental near Devin as a separate one-day activity you may find here.

 Price for the provisional itinerary: 845 Euro/person (min. group size: 2 persons)

 Single room supplement: 70 Euro

-The tour price includes: English-speaking guide throughout the trip; local guide (ranger); all ground transportation; entrance fees to the hides and caves; accommodation in family-run hotel (en-suite rooms) incl. breakfast and dinner.
+The tour price includes an English-speaking guide throughout the trip; a local guide (ranger); all ground transportation; entrance fees to the hides and caves; accommodation in a family-run hotel (en-suite rooms) incl. breakfast and dinner.

 The price does not include: International flights, beverages, tips, food outside of the mentioned meal plan, other activities (payable locally), tour extensions.